wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/intro-power-automate-buttons/includes/2-types.md

 ### Using a physical button

-There are several third-party companies such as [Flic](https://flic.io/?azure-portal=true) and [Bttn](https://bt.tn/?azure-portal=true) that provide physical buttons which integrate with smart phones and can trigger your flows.
+There are several third-party companies such as [Flic](https://flic.io/?azure-portal=true) and [Bttn](https://bt.tn/?azure-portal=true) that provide physical buttons, which integrate with smart phones and can trigger your flows.
 The Power Automate mobile app is required in the smart phones.
 These flows do not require any user input.